kklimonda/neutron/TESTING.rst

 advise to run ./stack.sh successfully to make sure all Neutron's dependencies are met.
-Full-stack based Neutron daemons produce logs to a sub-folder in /opt/stack/logs/dsvm-fullstack-logs (for example, a test named "test_example" will produce logs to /opt/stack/logs/dsvm-fullstack-logs/test_example/), so that will be a good place to look if your test is failing.
+Full-stack based Neutron daemons produce logs to a sub-folder in /opt/stack/logs/dsvm-fullstack-logs (for example, a test named "test_example" will produce logs to /opt/stack/logs/dsvm-fullstack-logs/test_example.log), so that will be a good place to look if your test is failing.
-Logging from the test infrastructure itself is placed in:
-/opt/stack/logs/dsvm-fullstack-logs/test_example.log.
 Fullstack test suite assumes 240.0.0.0/4 (Class E) range in root namespace of the test machine is available for its usage.